alfanhui/roboto-regular.tff-with-fi-ligature-glyph-removed/README.md

 # roboto-regular.tff-with-fi-ligature-glyph-removed
 On Android, the system font is Roboto.
 This font uses a ligature glyph for the combination of 'f' + 'i' characters.
 Frequently, the combination of the standalone 'f' + standalone 'i' will end up in conflict: the overhanging portion of the 'f' will collide with the dot of the 'i'.
 However, it is unnecessary and causes a unnatural pairing in my opinion.
 Here is a replacement font with the 'fi', 'fl', 'ffi', 'ffl' glyph's removed.

-I AM NOT RESPONSIBLE IF YOU FUCK UP YOUR DEVICE.
+I AM NOT RESPONSIBLE IF YOU MESS UP YOUR DEVICE.
 PROCEED AT YOUR OWN RISK.

 To install: